geoHeil/packerPuphetPuppet/README.md

 `packer build -only=parallels-iso ubuntu-14.04-amd64.json`

-# Description of the problemm
+# Description of the problem

 The problem appears when puppet is launched via packer.
 There are issues with puppets modules and thus `packer-build` fails.
 However the same puppet files do work with vagrant.